Charles III Philip: Personal life

-In 1728, he married Countess Violente Maria Theresia of Thurn und Taxis (1683–1734).
-This childless union was considered morganatic, as the Augsburg branch of the wealthy Thurn und Taxis family had only been elevated to baronial rank in 1657 and made counts of the Empire in 1701.
-But Violente received the honorary title of Princess from Holy Roman Emperor Charles VI in 1733.
+In 1728, he married Countess Violente Maria Theresia of Thurn und Taxis (1683–1734), the daughter of Count Philipp Wilhelm Konstantin von Thurn und Taxis (1647-1703) and his wife, Countess Maria Adelheid von Aham (1652-1714).
+This childless union was considered morganatic, as his wife belonged to the comital cadet Augsburg branch of the wealthy House of Thurn und Taxis, a line that lacked imperial immediacy and had only been elevated to baronial rank in 1657 and to the dignity of Imperial count in 1701.
+But, in 1733 Violente received the honorary title of Princess from Charles VI, Holy Roman Emperor.

 Charles III died in Mannheim on 31 December 1742.